 or CHEM 1305/1105 and CHEM 1306/1106.
 Students may not take a lab that is not matched

 Transfer students who present 3-hour science courses may complete the science laboratory requirement in either of the following in ways:

 Students graduating from Texas Tech University should be able to express, negotiate, and interpret meaning in a second language.

 Any entering student who has not completed two years of a single foreign language in high school or has not transferred at least two semesters of a single foreign language from another college must complete at least two semesters (or its equivalent) of a single foreign language at the first-year college level as a graduation requirement.
-This can be accomplished, for example, by successful completion of FREN 1502 or 1507.
-Almost all programs in the College of Arts and Sciences and some programs in the College of Visual and Performing Arts require sophomore-level proficiency.
-International students whose native language is not English and who graduated from a secondary school using primarily their native language may satisfy this requirement by bringing their certificate of graduation to the academic dean’s office.
+This can be accomplished, for example, by successful completion of course number 1502 or 1507 in FREN, GERM, SPAN, etc. Individual colleges may have additional foreign language proficiency requirements.
+Additional requirements may be necessary for select majors.

 Students who take freshman level courses to satisfy the foreign language graduation requirement may not use those courses to satisfy any other specified university degree requirements.
 Hours in the required freshman level language courses may count toward free elective hours included in any baccalaureate degree.

 The foreign language requirement may be met through credit by examination, described elsewhere in this catalog.
 Students who petition to complete the foreign language requirement via study abroad through a non-Texas Tech affiliated program must agree to have foreign language credit applied to their degrees based on scores on a language placement test administered by the Department of Classical and Modern Languages and Literatures after their return from the study abroad.
 Approval to do this must be granted in advance by the student's associate dean.
 For more information, consult the Department of Classical and Modern Languages and Literatures.